'I Just Think It's A Bad Dream': Parent Reacts After Pregnant Mother Of 4 Killed On Texas Highway

 “She’s a really trust trustworthy person,” said her 12-year-old daughter, Angelina Mills.
 “And I’m going miss her.”

-Mills’ family says Dike, the baby’s father, had a flat tire on Saturday along Highway 360, and that she went to go help him.READ MORE: Dak TD Pass To CeeDee Lifts Dallas Cowboys To 35-29 Overtime Win Over Patriots
+Mills’ family says Dike, the baby’s father, had a flat tire on Saturday along Highway 360, and that she went to go help him.READ MORE: Current, Former Southwest Airlines Workers Protest COVID-19 Vaccination Mandates At HQ

 According to police, while their two cars were stopped on the service road, an SUV rear-ended the second car, causing a chain reaction crash.